ForgeRock/tntp-google-chrome-device-trust/gateway/README.md

    - This route makes the API call by running the `getChallenge.groovy` script
 2. The 1st route then redirects to the 2nd route (`challengeresponse.json`) and performs the following:
     - Retrieves the challenge response value
-    - Stores the challenge inside the redirect URL as a query parameter
+    - Puts the challenge inside the redirect URL as a query parameter
     - Redirects back to PingAM

 ---